microsoft/pxt-microbit/docs/projects/milk-monster/connect.md

 ### ~avatar avatar

-Remote control your inchworm with another @boardname@
+Remote control your Milky Monster with another @boardname@

 ### ~

 ## Duration: ~30 minutes

 You will need 2 @boardname@ for this part.
-By using the radio, we can make the inchworm controlled by another @boardname@.
+By using the radio, we can make the Milky Monster controlled by another @boardname@.
-Download the code below to the @boardname@ on the inchworm and another "controller" @boardname@.
-Whenere A is pressed, the inchworm will move once.
+Download the code below to the @boardname@ on the Milky Monster and another "controller" @boardname@.
+Whenere A is pressed, the Milky Monster will move once.

 ```blocks
 radio.onDataPacketReceived(({receivedNumber}) => {